County considers jail renovations

 “Something happens at that building almost daily,” he told commissioners.

-The county has $3.6 million available for renovations, Howell said.
-While that would make some improvements, it's far short of what's needed to replace the oldest pods.
+The county has $3.6 million set aside for repairs and renovations, Howell said.
+While that would make some improvements, it’s far short of what’s needed to replace the oldest pods.

 “It [would] break my heart to tell taxpayers we put $3.6 million into two pods that need to be torn down,” he said.